-In the era, of cloud accounting, I would argue these arguments no longer hold true.
-To explain, I will first explain the difference between a bookkeeper and an accountant.
+To discuss we really have to start with an explanation.
+I will first explain the difference between a bookkeeper and an accountant.
 Before cloud accounting, a bookkeeper would take the receipts, invoices, bank statements and credit card statements etc. (called source documents) and enter them into the desktop accounting program.
-They may have also assisted with payroll and GST remittances to Canada Revenue Agency.
-At year end, the accountant would take this information, adjust them using year end adjusting journal entries to fix any noted errors or omissions.
-The adjusted information would then be used to prepare a year end financial statement and file the tax return.
+They may have also assisted with payroll and GST/HST remittances to Canada Revenue Agency.
+At year end, the accountant would take this information, and adjust them using year-end adjusting journal entries to fix any noted errors or missing information.
+The adjusted information is then used to prepare a year-end financial statement and file the corporate tax return.
 Depending on how long the information exchange to get to the final numbers took, this may be 3-6 months or longer after the year had ended.
-At this time, the Accountant and business owner would meet to sign off the final numbers and have a general discussion on the business.
+At this time, the Accountant and business owner would meet to sign off the final numbers and have a general discussion on the business and tax planning.

-With cloud accounting, the data entry of the source documents is done using apps and automation.
+With cloud accounting, the data entry of the source documents can be done using apps and automation.
 For example, a business owner would take a picture of their receipt using an app on the phone which then uploads to the accounting program.
 The program even suggests an entry based on previous transactions or matches to transactions already entered if it can.
-The cloud accounting software’s have invoice and quoting options so a business owner can use those (there are even phone apps) or there are options for integrating some “Point of Sale” systems.
-Credit card and bank statements are downloaded directly into program.
-All of this automation, reduces the data entry component of keeping the books and thus when it is looked at, it is mostly reconciliation (the “second look”) that remains.
-This automation, allows CPA’s to be able to perform this function.
-What’s more, is it provides the ability for the business owner to have quicker access to the financial information and with it advice from the accountant.
-This allows for more productive business discussion’s based on real time numbers.
+The cloud accounting software has invoice and quoting options so a business owner can use those (there are even phone apps) or there are options for integrating some “Point of Sale” systems.
+Credit card and bank statement transactions are downloaded directly into the accounting software.
+The bookkeeper then can assign these easily to the type of income or expense account that they are for.
+All of this technology can reduce the data entry component of bookkeeping and make it easier to take on anywhere and anytime.